-While feminism have been awakening, more and more female consumers focus on their own body and inner feeling instead of others’ views.
+With the rising awareness of feminism, more and more female consumers are focusing on their own body and inner feeling instead of others’ views.
 Abandoning traditional underwired and padded underwear, women began searching for more suitable underwear.
 Therefore, non-wired underwear became a popular area.
 For example, the brands which obtained financing in 2018, such as Neiwai, Inman, Ubras and For Dear Me, are all featuring non-wired bras and emphasizing extreme comfort.

-4. Second-hand economy and leasing services are penetrating
+4. Second-hand economy and leasing services are expanding

 “Trust” was one of the major factors restraining the development of second-hand economy and leasing services previously.
 With improved individual credit system and application, especially the widely-used “Zhima Credit” of Alipay, more and more second-hand platforms and leasing platforms have emerged.
 Relying upon “Zhima Credit”, platforms can waive deposit requirement and reduce the entry barrier for users.
 For consumers, leasing is more economical and eco-friendlier than purchasing.
 They are less concerned over the issue whether the product is brand-new.